 What is Radio Frequency?

-RF is the lowest portion in the electromagnetic spectrum familiar as a medium of analogue and modern digital wireless communication system.
-It spreads in the range between 3 KHz and 300 GHz.
-All known transmission systems works in the RF spectrum range including analogue radio, aircraft navigation, marine radio, amateur radio, TV broadcasting, mobile networks and satellite systems.
-Let’s take a look on each of the RF sub bands and the areas of RF spectrum uses.
+RF is the lowest portion of the electromagnetic spectrum, familiar as a medium of analog and modern digital wireless communication systems.
+It spreads in the range between 3 kHz and 300 GHz.
+All known transmission systems work in the RF spectrum range, including analog radio, aircraft navigation, marine radio, amateur radio, TV broadcasting, mobile networks, and satellite systems.
+Let’s take a look at each of the Radio Frequency bands and their uses.

 Extremely Low Frequency (ELF)